-Requirements Accordion Closed
+Requirements Accordion Open

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

-- All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.
+- All of Northern Arizona University's diversity, liberal studies, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).

 - At least 30 units of upper-division courses, which may include transfer work.

 - At least 30 units of coursework taken through Northern Arizona University, of which at least 18 must be upper-division courses (300-level or above).
 This requirement is not met by credit-by-exam, retro-credits, transfer coursework, etc.

 - A cumulative grade point average of at least 2.0 on all work attempted at Northern Arizona University.

 - At least 43 units of major requirements